manishreddy1993/NEU-TELE6603-SDN-Virtualization/Assignment1/README.md

 For example, you can use Mininet and Wireshark platforms.

 As a part of the assignment, I have made use of Mininet emulator, Oracle VM VirtualBox, and wireshark dissector, and xming for windows.The controller that is used is a POX controller and OpenFlow 1.0 standard is used.
+For the later part of the assignment, RYU controller was used and OpenFlow 1.3 standard was followed.
+It was also run Oracle VM VirtualBox.

 ####The steps that were followed during the setup are: